mvmorin/queller-bot/glossary.md

 Value
-: Point rating of army calculated as:
+: Points rating of army calculated as:

 	- 1 point for each hit point.
 When defending in a region with a stronghold, only count the 5 strongest units.